 You're almost ready to start recording!
-In order to get the crispest, most awesome sound possible make sure to honour these holy tenets of sound:
+In order to get the cleanest, most awesome sound possible, make sure to honour these holy tenets of sound:

 - Shh! silence everything you don’t want your mikme to record.
 This includes any nearby electronic devices that may cause processing noise.

-- When you clip on a lavalier microphone check carefully to ensure that no clothes/fabric will rub against the microphone head
+- When you clip on a standard or lavalier microphone check carefully to ensure that no clothes/fabric will interfere with the microphone head.

-- We all love the feeling of a soft summer breeze but prefer not to hear it - always use a windscreen for outdoor recordings.
+- We all love that feeling of a soft summer breeze, but let's face it, we'd prefer not to hear it in our recordings – always use a windscreen for outdoor recordings.

-- Disconnect your lavalier from your pocket when transporting it.
+- Disconnect your standard or lavalier microphone from your mikme pocket when transporting it.

 - Never ever try and record something while the mikme is charging - the earth of your power outlet (this is the yellow/green cable you would discover behind your power outlet) will act as an antenna and add disturbing hum to your recording.